Jim Cowie, Scotland

 John Barran, Bulgaria

-After reading the first few pages, I was hooked.
+After reading the first few pages of the Amsterdam Trilogy, I was hooked.
 The story is fast flowing and exciting, the action starts on page one and does not stop until the final page.
 The main character Rinus, a recovering alcoholic, is struggling with his alcoholism while under pressure from his superiors to solve a series of murders.
 The novel is a real ‘page turner’ I read it in one sitting and would put it up alongside other super authors the likes of Jeffery Deaver and Lee Child et al. In finishing, if you want a good read, this is it!
 Well worth the money and with more books in the series promised it could be the start of a long and exciting adventure …

 Marha Anderton, The Netherlands

-The Lure of Amsterdam takes us back to the Amsterdam of 1974 at the height of the World Cup tournament.
+Lust, Lies, Liquor & Love takes us back to the Amsterdam of 1974 at the height of the World Cup tournament.
 The attraction of the book is that it is indeed a faithful recreation of the period, especially in view of the fact that Jean Weso was not living here at the time.
 There are some small anomalies, such as the fact that the Verzetsmuseum did not exist yet, but this does not spoil the overall atmosphere.
 The story line is exciting and full of twists and turns, keeping the reader’s attention throughout the book.
 However, the excessively violent incidences in the narrative do not really match the Amsterdam atmosphere of the time, but are more reminiscent of other Scandinavian detectives such as the popular Swedish television series Maria Wern.
 All in all, certainly well worth a read.